MPSN: Motion-aware Pseudo Siamese Network for Indoor Video Head Detection in Buildings: INTRODUCTION

-In this work, we propose \textbf{M}otion-aware \textbf{P}seudo \textbf{S}iamese \textbf{N}etwork (MPSN) for indoor video head detection, an accurate and flexible framework for video head detection.
+We propose \textbf{M}otion-aware \textbf{P}seudo-\textbf{S}iamese \textbf{N}etwork (MPSN) for indoor video head detection, an accurate and flexible framework for video head detection at the pixel level.
 It can robustly detect head regions in a sequence of frames, even when the time intervals of frames are large.
-First, we extract the frame difference features between neighboring frames, which is sensitive to motion regions (see Fig.~\ref{show1} for examples in the real dataset).
-Second, we propose a pseudo siamese network to extract the similar features between frame difference and original image.
-Third, these features are aggregated with a constraint, which can suppress false positives and recover false negatives.
+First, we extract frame difference features between neighboring frames, which are sensitive to motion regions (see Fig.~\ref{show1} for examples in the real dataset).
+Second, we propose a pseudo-siamese network to extract similar features between frame difference and the original image.
+Third, these features are aggregated with a constraint that can suppress false positives and recover false negatives.
 Finally, detection methods, such as region proposal network (RPN) \citep{DBLP:journals/corr/RenHG015}, are cascaded to generate proposal head boxes.

-To our best knowledge, MPSN is the first work to jointly train the current frame and motion information into an end-to-end CNN network in head detection.
-This work aims to solve the problems in the indoor video head detection, such as similar static objects and diverse head samples.
-The contributions of this paper include: 1) We propose a pixel-level motion-aware pseudo siamese network to learn the more robust head features.
-2) With more effective motion features, we demonstrate the MPSN on the crowd Brainwash dataset \citep{DBLP:journals/corr/StewartA15} and the Restaurant dataset \citep{9150687} with superior performance and low memory requirement.
+Besides, we utilize the pixel-level motion feature to guide the single-frame detector to propose robust head boxes.
+Unlike box-level methods (post-processing), our approach works at feature and pixel levels (pre-processing).
+Previous head detection approaches at feature or pixel levels are rare.
+To our best knowledge, MPSN is the first to jointly train the current frame and the pixel-level motion information into an end-to-end CNN network in head detection.
+This study aims to solve the indoor video head detection problems, such as similar static objects and diverse head samples.
+The contributions of this study are as follows: 1) We propose a pixel-level motion-aware pseudo-siamese network to learn the more robust head features.
+2) With more effective motion features, we demonstrate MPSN on the crowd Brainwash dataset \citep{DBLP:journals/corr/StewartA15} and the Restaurant dataset \citep{9150687} with superior performance and low memory requirements.
 3) As a general head detection framework, we demonstrate the flexibility of MPSN with different backbone networks (VGGNet16 \citep{vgg} , MobileNetv2 \citep{DBLP:journals/corr/abs-1801-04381}, Resnet18 \citep{DBLP:journals/corr/HeZRS15}).
 4) To evaluate the robustness of MPSN, we implement adversarial samples to MPSN, and provide the mathematical solution of small perturbations to select more robust models.
 5) We apply MPSN to occupancy counting, which confirms its potential in practical building control systems.